switchmi/shopping-cart-app/README.md

 # README

-Do a rake db:create, db:migrate, db:seeds
+Do a rake db:create, db:migrate, db:seed